LIVE RECORDINGS

 LIVE at the Baxter Concert Hall

 VOX Cape Town enjoys a special relationship with the Baxter Theatre Centre.
-Over the years, VOX has contributed to many performances at the annual UCT Summer School and the Cape Town Concert Series.
+Over the years, VOX has contributed to many performances at the annual UCT Summer School (first with Barry Smith and later with Grant McLachlan) and the Cape Town Concert Series.

 This playlist features a selection of live recordings from these events.
 More recordings are coming soon!

 P.S.
-Like other theatres nationwide, the Baxter has “gone dark”.
 Please consider supporting the Baxter for as little as R30 a month by becoming a #BaxterCoffeeAngel.
 Every small donation contributes towards the long-term future of the institution.
-Now, more than ever, we need to safeguard sustainability, excellence and diversity in the arts.